 Requirements for all positions include valid driver’s license and own vehicle for agency business.

-Speech therapists for birth to age 2 program: Pennsylvania license to practice and Master’s degree required.
+Speech therapists: Pennsylvania license to practice and Master’s degree required.
 Pennsylvania teaching certificate preferred

 Occupational therapists: Pennsylvania license to practice and Master’s degree